-With more than twenty years of health policy experience, Ronnie Tepp brings a deep understanding of the medical research community and a passion for patient advocacy to her work at HCM Strategists.
+With more than twenty years of health policy experience, Ronnie Tepp brings a deep understanding of the medical research community and a passion for patient advocacy to her work with HCM Strategists.
 She lends her considerable expertise to HCM’s health care clients, such as the National Institutes of Health’s All of Us Research program.
 As the Principal Investigator for this project, Ronnie leads and manages a team tasked with reaching, educating and engaging underrepresented communities in medical research.
 Ronnie and the HCM team have built out a national network of trusted messengers and have developed tools to educate and support them in bringing the program to their communities.

 After a stint as vice president of a lobbying firm representing academic medical centers and health advocacy organizations, Ronnie served as chief lobbyist for the Juvenile Diabetes Research Foundation (JDRF), an experience she credits with showing her the full power of effective patient advocacy on health policy.
 Harnessing the passion and tenacity of JDRF’s advocates, Ronnie developed and executed legislative and advocacy strategies that resulted in new research on pancreatic islet cell transplantation and a $1.1 billion federal investment in type 1 diabetes research.

 A native of Massachusetts and a graduate of Skidmore College and Georgetown University, Ronnie lives with her husband and three children in Vienna, Virginia.
-She serves as a Board member of the Crohns and Colitis Foundation DC/Northern Virginia Chapter and when she is not at work, she can be found shuttling her kids between dance, drama and soccer practices.
+She serves as a Board member of the Crohns and Colitis Foundation DC/Northern Virginia Chapter and when she is not at work, she can be found shuttling her kids between dance, drama, baseball and soccer practices.

 Articles & Publications